RaulPPelaez/UAMMD/docs/Integrator/BrownianHydrodynamics.rst

 .. note:: Although this is undocumented at the moment, the FCM module can also deal with torques/angular displacements.

+.. hint:: Since FCM requires to bin the domain and the hydrodynamic radius is tied to the bin size, in general we cannot enforce both the domain size and the hydrodynamic radius at the same time.
+This is why the :cpp:`adaptBoxSize` parameter exists.
+If the default heuristics for handling the cell dimensions are not satisfactory for you use case, you can always specify every parameter yourself (cell dimensions, kernel support and width, etc).

 .. hint:: Note that the tolerance parameter is ignored depending on the kernel.
 For instance, the :cpp:class:`Peskin::threePoint` kernel cannot be tweaked for some accuracy or another, the grid size will always be such that :code:`h = hydrodynamicRadius` and the support is always 3 points.